Everyone produces waste and the quantity of waste produced has the potential to double over the next 20 years.

 The contract is worth £850m over the 26 years and represents a balance of services including waste education, recycling, composting and energy recovery through incineration.

 Veolia Environmental Services will make a capital investment of £140m over the term of the contract in the phased development of new recycling, composting, treatment and delivery facilities, as well as plant and equipment, to deliver the requirements of the PFI Contract.

 - A Materials Recycling Facility (MRF) in Mansfield which handles and sorts all of the Nottinghamshire District and Borough Councils kerbside recycling collections of mixed paper, card, cans and plastic bottles

-- New Household Waste Recycling Centres (HWRC) to serve Worksop and Newark
+- New recycling centres to serve Worksop and Newark

 - Transfer stations to receive and handle waste and recyclables from District and Borough Council collections at Giltbrook and Colwick.